Ensuring both Provable Convergence and Differential Privacy in Nash Equilibrium Seeking on Directed Graphs: Introduction

-The organization of the paper is as follows.
-Sec.~\ref{sec-problem} provides the problem formulation and some preliminary results.
-Sec. \ref{se:algorithm1} presents a distributed NE seeking algorithm in the absence of constraints on decision variables.
-Sec. \ref{sec:general_convergence} presents some general convergence results, based on which, Sec. \ref{sec:convergence_algorithm1} proves the almost sure convergence of all players to the exact NE, even in the presence of differential-privacy noise.
-Sec. \ref{se:privacy_Algorithm1} proves that the algorithm can achieve rigorous $\epsilon$-differential privacy with a guaranteed finite cumulative privacy budget, even when the number of iterations tends to infinity.
-Sec. \ref{se:algorithm2} extends the approach to the case where individual players' decisions are constrained to closed and convex sets.
-Sec. \ref{se:simulation} presents numerical comparisons with existing results.
-Finally, Sec. \ref{se:conclusions} concludes the paper.

 {\bf Notations:} We use $\mathbb{R}^d$ to denote the Euclidean space of dimension $d$.
-We write $I_d$ for the identity matrix of dimension $d$, and ${\bf 1}_d$ for the $d$-dimensional column vector with all entries equal to 1; in both cases we suppress the dimension when clear from the context.
+We write $I_d$ for the identity matrix of dimension $d$, and ${\bf 1}_d$ for the $d$-dimensional column vector with all entries equal to 1.
 For a vector $x$, $[x]_i$ denotes its $i$th element.
 We write $x> 0$ (resp. $x\geq 0$) if all elements of $x$ are positive (resp. non-negative).
 We use $\langle\cdot,\cdot\rangle$ to denote the inner product and $\|x\|_2$ for the standard Euclidean norm of a vector $x$.
 We use $\|x\|_1$ to represent the $\ell_1$ norm of a vector $x$.
-We write $\|A\|$ for the matrix norm induced by a vector norm $\|\cdot\|$, and let $A^T$ denote the transpose of a matrix $A$.
-For two vectors $u$ and $v$ with the same dimension, we write $u\leq v$ to mean that each entry of $u$ is no larger than the corresponding entry of $v$.
-Sometimes, we abbreviate {\it almost surely} by {\it a.s}.
-All vectors are viewed as column vectors unless stated otherwise.
+We write $\|A\|$ for the matrix norm induced by a vector norm $\|\cdot\|$.
+For two vectors $u$ and $v$ with the same dimension, we write $u\leq v$ to mean that each entry of $u$ is no larger than the corresponding entry of $v$. { We use {\it a.s.} to denote {\it almost surely} or {\it almost sure}, depending on the syntax context}.